Relintai/pandemonium_engine_docs/03_usage/20_export/01_exporting_basics.md

 Click **Save** and the engine will build the export files.

-Note:
+#### Note:

 When exporting for macOS, if you export from a macOS computer, you'll end up with a `.dmg` file, while using Linux or Windows produces a `.zip`.
 In either case, the compressed file contains a macOS `.app` that you can double-click and run.

-Note:
+#### Note:

 On Windows, if you want your exported executable to have a different icon than the default one, you need to change it manually.
-See `doc_changing_application_icon_for_windows`.

 ### Android

-Tip:

-    Mobile devices come with a wide variety of capabilities.
+Tip: Mobile devices come with a wide variety of capabilities.
 In most cases, Pandemonium's default settings will work, but mobile development is sometimes more art than science, and you may need to do some experimenting and searching for help in order to get everything working.

 Before you can export your project for Android, you must download the following
 software:

 * Android SDK: https://developer.android.com/studio/
-* Open JDK (**version 8 is required**, more recent versions won't work): https://adoptopenjdk.net/index.html
+* Open JDK (**version 17 is required**, more recent versions won't work): https://adoptopenjdk.net/index.html

-When you run Android Studio for the first time, click on **Configure -> SDK Manager** and install **Android SDK Platform Tools**.
+When you run Android Studio for the first time, click on **Configure -&gt; SDK Manager** and install **Android SDK Platform Tools**.
 This installs the `adb` command-line tool that Pandemonium uses to communicate with your device.